paralevel/secret-actions-for-shortcuts/README.md

 <br>

 > [!NOTE]
-> - These actions are all built into Shortcuts app, only that they’re for various reasons not selectable in the user interface
+> - These actions are all built into Shortcuts app, only that they are, for various reasons, not selectable in the user interface
+> - No guarantee they are 100% safe – proceed at your own risk
 > - Confirmed to work on iOS 26 and macOS 26 only

 <br>